 Dark chocolate, finely chopped or grated

 Place the orange juice and milk in a powerful high speed blender, followed by the remaining ingredients (I use my Froothie 9400).
-Give them a stir until they are coated in milk, then blend until completely smooth.
-Add sweetener, to taste.
-Pour into small ramekins, glasses or espresso cups and sprinkle on the garnish.
-Chill in the refrigerator until ready to serve.
-The pudding will thicken up as it chills.
+Give them a stir until they are coated in liquid, then blend until silky smooth.
+Stop now and then to scrape down the sides.
+Taste test and add a touch more orange extract or sweetener, if desired.

 Have you tried chia puddings before?
 If so, what’s your favourite flavour combo?
 If you’ve posted any recipes or pics, please do share the links below x